flyingfinnn/IT342-Pawlly/app/docs/adopt.md

 ### Layout
 - Top bar with search and filter
+- Pet cards using PetCard component:
-- Pet cards:
+  - Pet photo (using ImageCarousel for multiple images)
-  - Pet photo, name, breed, age, location
+  - Name, breed, age, location
 - Empty state view if no matches

 ### Navigation